5-day class trip to Berlin:

 From there the tour continues on to Alexanderplatz.
 Visit the World Clock, which displays the time of day at 146 different cities around the world.
-Then visit the city’s landmark: the Berlin TV Tower.
-If you want to show your class the breathtaking 360-degree panorama from the viewing platform, you can buy tickets here.
-With the Berlin WelcomeCard you’ll save an additional 25 % on the regular admission price.
+Then visit the city’s landmark: the Berlin TV Tower and show your class the breathtaking 360-degree panorama from the viewing platform, You can buy tickets here.

-If the weather is fine, you can plan an open-air tour of the Berlin Wall Memorial.
+You can also plan an open-air tour of the Berlin Wall Memorial in good weather.
 As a piece of the Berlin Wall has been reconstructed here complete with a border strip and watchtower, you can experience how the division of Germany felt right next to the Wall.
 Alternatively, you can go on a Berliner Unterwelten guided tour of the city’s subterranean world.

 Tip: When it’s time for a little breather, you can visit one of the most beautiful ice cream parlours in Berlin.

 After dinner you can head to the black light minigolf course at the Dockx leisure centre.
 All of the 18 holes have been designed by artists and shine resplendent in neon colours under the glow of the black light.

 After having devoted the last few days to the past, now it’s time to jump into the here and now.
 Learn everything you need to know about sustainability in Berlin during a guided tour.
 How about an Urban Gardening Tour or the Green Fashion Tour, for example?